 Cyclists Hub is supported by its readers.
 We may receive a commission if you buy products using our links.All content on Cyclists Hub is written by humans, not robots.
 Learn More

 Wahoo took nearly 10 years to respond to Garmin’s Varia radars, but they’ve finally released their own—the TRACKR radar.
-I bought it with my own money and was the first person in the Czech Republic to test it.
+I purchased it with my own money and was the first person in the Czech Republic to test it.
 In this review, I compare it directly with the Varia and other popular cycling radars to highlight its strengths and weaknesses and help you decide if it’s worth it.

 KEY TAKEAWAY